“The ultimate symbol of Norman glory”

 Trim Castle Grounds

 Before or after the tour, take advantage of wandering the beautifully maintained site.
 The interior is about three acres.
-A path circles the grounds inside; take a lap around the well-kept grounds and explore the remaining southern wall.
+A path circles the grounds inside; lap around the well-kept grounds and explore the remaining southern wall.
 There are multiple towers within the curtain wall to enter.
 It provides a visual in which one can imagine how this Castle defense occurred against its enemies.
 Part of the great hall and cellars remain at the entrance wall to complete the picture of castle living.
 Imagine the grand events, lavish feasts, and great fires here.
 Trim Castle was home as well as a fortress for centuries.
-Many families were raised here, and if you listen, their stories are still within these walls.
+Many families were raised here; if you listen, their stories are still within these walls.

 Trim’s History